 Metal couldn’t provide a proper context for an album like Through Silver in Blood in 1996.
-That year, Metallica sacrificed their long-flowing locks for a brief stint at alt-rock viability on Load, and albums by the likes of Rage Against the Machine and Korn that same year emphasized a form of heavy music defined by an entirely different sort of crossover influence.
+That year, Metallica sacrificed their long-flowing locks for a brief stint at alt-rock viability on Load, and albums by the likes of Rage Against the Machine and Korn year emphasized a form of heavy music defined by an entirely different sort of crossover influence.
 By then metal’s commercial viability had faded fast in the shadow of the post-Nevermind signing binge, and MTV’s Headbanger’s Ball had been pulled off the air by 1995.
 But in the underground, it was a different story.
 Something more harrowing was simmering beneath the surface—the sound of apocalypse.

 Where bands such as Venom and Mercyful Fate employed Satan as a campy marketing prop, Neurosis pulled listeners straightaway into the abyss.
 From the opening clanks and squeals of Through Silver in Blood‘s 12-minute title track, the odor of toxic vapors and flames crackling against your skin feel palpable, almost real.
 Nothing feels familiar or safe, and the once-familiar outside has been replaced by a dangerous and desolate dystopia.
 The world of Through Silver in Blood is one of a slow-burning terror, built on tense rhythms and gradual evolution, ominously oozing riffs and vocal barks from Scott Kelly and Steve Von Till that convey a menace beyond heavy metal’s until-then flamboyant pageantry.
 As Von Till said of the album to Rolling Stone, Through Silver in Blood is a “fucking railroad through hell.”